Graph Explorer

 ORDER BY count DESC

--- Customers with most purchases
+-- Customers with the most purchases

 MATCH (p:Person)-[:BOUGHT]->(product)